Christ Is Our Example And Our Life

 2. Jesus came in lowliness.
 Between the manger of Bethlehem and the humble home of Nazareth and His death on the Cross, when He was numbered with the transgressors, we find nothing else but humility, poverty, and lowliness.
 “Foxes have holes, and birds of the air have nests, but the Son of man hath not where to lay His head” (Luke 9:58).

 What are we to learn from this?
 Are we not to follow the Master?
-We may not be poor, but we are to love poverty.
 We ought not to trust in earthly riches and honor, in the things which the world esteems and pursues.
 We ought to remember that our influence and our power are spiritual, and that the garment of the true church is that of a servant, of a stranger and pilgrim.
 When the church becomes rich and strong, esteemed by the world, and dominant, the salt is in danger of losing its savor; spiritual objects are sought in a worldly spirit, and the mystery of the Cross is obscured and forgotten.
 It is poor and persecuted Smyrna which, by her Christ-like poverty, maketh many rich.
 The glory of the church is inward.
 The King’s daughter, the Bride of Christ, is all-glorious within.

 4. In this lowliness and in this power, the church is able to go to the whole world, with love and sympathy announcing substance in the midst of emptiness and vain shadows, eternal life and consolation in the midst of death and sorrow, peace to the heavy-laden conscience, love to the aching and thirsting heart, forgiveness and renewal, health and joy to the wounded and contrite.
-And while she loves all and intercedes for all, she is filled, like her Master, with a special love, intense and tender, for the brethren, towards His own who are in the world, and who are gathered to the Bishop and Shepherd of souls.
+And while she loves all and intercedes for all, she is filled, like her Master, with a special love, intense and tender, for the brethren, towards His own who are in the world, and who are gathered to the Shepherd and Bishop of souls (1 Pet.
+2:25).
 Thanking God, as Jesus did, for the disciples whom the Father gives, she watches over the young and inexperienced, the weak and tempted, the lonely and afflicted.
-She seeks to build up, to cherish and to gladden the heritage of God, the fellow-heirs of life eternal.
+She seeks to build up, to cherish and to gladden the heritage of God, the fellow heirs of life eternal.

 The church is Christ-like – sent from above, having one aim and motive, in lowliness, in divine power, in love and ministry. “...He that hath seen Me hath seen the Father...”
 (John 14:9).
 Likewise ought we to be able to say, He that hath seen the church hath seen Christ.